Extraction tests

 Analytical methods

-Extraction protocols vary depending on the nature of the material and the substances sought.
+Extraction protocols vary depending on the nature of the material and the substances being sought.
 They are generally followed by high-precision instrumental analysis:

-• Inductively coupled plasma mass spectrometry (ICP-MS) or atomic emission spectrometry (ICP-OES / ICP-AES): determination of heavy metals and trace elements.
+- Induced plasma mass spectrometry (ICP-MS) or atomic emission spectrometry (ICP-OES / ICP-AES): determination of heavy metals and trace elements.

-• Solid-liquid extraction or Soxhlet for lipophilic substances, and aqueous extraction for hydrophilic compounds.
+- Solid-liquid or Soxhlet extraction for lipophilic substances, and aqueous extraction for hydrophilic compounds.

 Industrial applications